The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 You: I’m not sure how I feel about that.
 I need more time to think about it

-Then let them draw the conclusion that it’s a “no for now”.
+Then let them conclude that it’s a “no for now”.

 If they insist: